camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/troubleshooting.md

 ## Identity `contextPath`

-Camunda Platform 8 Self-Managed can be accessed externally via different methods.
+Camunda 8 Self-Managed can be accessed externally via different methods.
 One such method is the [combined Ingress setup](./helm-kubernetes/guides/ingress-setup.md#combined-ingress-setup).
 In that configuration, Camunda Identity is accessed using a specific path, configured by setting the `contextPath` variable, for example `https://camunda.example.com/identity`.

 For security reasons, Camunda Identity requires secure access (HTTPS) when a `contextPath` is configured.
 If you want to use Camunda Identity with HTTP, use a [separate Ingress setup](./helm-kubernetes/guides/ingress-setup.md#separated-ingress-setup) (applications such as Operate, Optimize, etc, can still be accessed in a combined setup).